OffCourse/offcourse-documentation-middleman/source/content/story-blocks/item-03-block-01.html.md

 ## Structure

-Our first approach was focussed on providing structure to learning.
+The first approach we took was structuring the content with a waypoint and checkpoints.
+You can explore it here:

 ![First Iteration](offcourse-first.png)

-However user research suggested that it did it was a bit too structured

 ## Social

-We then let another party take a crack at it.
+The second approach was to let another team take a crack at it.
 They focussed on the social part of learning.

 ![Lively Iteration](iteration-lifely.png)

-It was an interesting take on learning.

 ## Current

-Our current iteration focused on getting the tech ready.
+Our second iteration is focussed on flatting out the structure, while maintaining the core idea's.

 ![Current Iteration](current-iteration.png)